nightietime/nightietime/_posts/2018-08-05-Attending-BC19.md

 As it says verbatim on the State Department's website, *evidence of your employment and/or your family ties may be sufficient to show the purpose of your trip and your intent to return to your home country.
 If you cannot cover all the costs for your trip, you may show evidence that another person will cover some or all costs for your trip.*

+Please note that **these are just some suggestions of documents that you should bring**, and isn't likely all that you need.
+Please crosscheck with the visa application document requirements postulated by the online form from the State Department, as well as any other travel or immigration tips sources.

 It's really tricky since you are not advised to book tickets but you are required to demonstrate your intentions in the US and your intentions to leave - here's where the itinerary, plans, and financial condition is most important.
 Therefore, very early on, you should definitely have an idea of your financial situation, how you will finance your visit, and how much money you'd have to support yourself during your visit.
 These are critical documentation that evaluates your financial decision and the seriousness of your plans.

 After you apply for your visa, you must pay a flat fee of 160 US dollars to process the application in the means provided on the website, and schedule an interview to your nearest US consulate or embassy.
 Ensure that you follow all instructions, and bring all the documents that you disclosed for the visa application.